civican/legisinfo/44-1/bills/C-49/bill_text.md

     **offshore area** means

-    **in the case of petroleum**, those submarine areas lying seaward of the low water mark of the Province and extending, at any location, as far as
+    in the case of petroleum, those submarine areas lying seaward of the low water mark of the Province and extending, at any location, as far as

     any prescribed line, or

-    **if** no line is prescribed at that location, the outer edge of the continental margin or a distance of two hundred nautical miles from the baselines from which the breadth of the territorial sea of Canada is measured, whichever is the greater, **and**
+    if no line is prescribed at that location, the outer edge of the continental margin or a distance of two hundred nautical miles from the baselines from which the breadth of the territorial sea of Canada is measured, whichever is the greater, and

     in the case of offshore renewable energy, the areas referred to in paragraph (a) that are not within the Province; (**zone extracôtière** ou **zone**)